phillipgreenii/chowdown/_recipes/blueberry-muffins.md

 notes:
-Sour Cream: Sour cream adds so much moisture.
+ - "Sour Cream: Sour cream adds so much moisture.
 Plain yogurt is a great substitute.
-Unsweetened applesauce or mashed banana may also be used.
+Unsweetened applesauce or mashed banana may also be used."
-Milk: You can use any milk, dairy or nondairy.
+ - "Milk: You can use any milk, dairy or nondairy."
-Can I Use Buttermilk?
+ - "Can I Use Buttermilk?
 Yes, you can use buttermilk in this recipe.
 Use it to replace BOTH the sour cream and milk.
-Use 3/4 cup (180ml).
+Use 3/4 cup (180ml)."
-Blueberries: If using frozen blueberries, do not thaw.
+ - "Blueberries: If using frozen blueberries, do not thaw."
-Quick Bread: Here is my blueberry muffin bread, which is essentially the same recipe in a loaf pan.
+ - "Quick Bread: Here is my blueberry muffin bread, which is essentially the same recipe in a loaf pan."

 ---